Indigenous Women Keep Going Missing Along This Highway. This Writer Investigated Why.

 How is the reaction to a missing indigenous woman different from when a white woman goes missing in terms of media attention?

 “What we've seen with the Highway of Tears cases is that when an indigenous girl goes missing there is a muted response from the police, the public, and lots of victim-blaming.
 People will make excuses, they’ll say she shouldn’t have been hitchhiking, or partying, or alone.
-There was also often the assumption that these girls had just ran away from home and were on a bender somewhere.
+There was also often the assumption that these girls had just run away from home and were on a bender somewhere.

 Advertisement